larsenf-els/feign-openapi-generator-test/README.md

 This project is used for testing the OpenAPI Generator (version 7.5.0) regarding generating a Java Feign client.

+It is used to reproduce the issue reported [here](https://github.com/OpenAPITools/openapi-generator/issues/18590#issuecomment-2114201661).

 The project is build using Gradle:
 ```shell
 ./gradlew build